owncloud-archive/design/app_admin/DOCUMENTATION.rst

 to the respective category.
 An icon also appears upon hover to disable or enable the app (see **Figure 7**).

 “Get Apps” opens the app market within the administration panel (see **Figure 8**).
 “Create App” opens the ownCloud documentation on app development.
 This behavior is similar to that of the current admin panel.
-There is also a help button to display information regarding app installation (see **Figure 6**) similar to the information displayed when no apps are installed (see **Figure 1**).

 Figure 3 – Enabled app info pane
 --------------------------------